 I think South Tahoe has done a great job marketing to the party and family crowds, but for us, we would have preferred staying in the North for 2 days with a day trip to the South.

 There are plenty of things to do in town to keep you occupied as well as activities in both summer and winter on the ski hills.

 There are plenty of bars and eateries and lots of coffee shops and shopping.

 Having a car is a must for this portion of your road trip as the drive around the lake is half the fun.

-But the best views most certainly happen when driving towards South Tahoe via Emerald Bay.
+The best views most certainly happen when driving towards between South Tahoe and North Tahoe via Emerald Bay.

 If you have some time, make sure to get out of the car and take advantage of the day hikes throughout the area.

 It takes an entire day to really explore the lake and you must give a lot of time for sightseeing at Emerald Bay.